 Tips for capturing the tram 28

-- Capture during day light hours, in the midst of hustle bustle of the city centre
+- Capture during daylight hours, in the midst of the hustle-bustle of the city center

 Oldest historical quarter in Lisbon – Alfama district and neighborhood

 Alfama is the oldest neighborhood in Lisbon.
 It is filled with narrow lanes and requires an uphill climb, so wear comfortable shoes.
 While in Alfama ensure you capture the narrow lanes and views of the popular tourist attraction – Castelo de Sao Jorge or São Jorge Castle, and Se Cathedral or the Lisbon Cathedral.

 Location/ How to get there? : Alfama neighborhood/district.
 Take tram 28 from the city center to reach Alfama.
 Or book this walking tour.

 Costs: Walking in Alfama is free.
 But entry to São Jorge Castle is costs 8.50 euros.
 Se Cathedral is best captured from outside and cost is free.